hfinkel/lfort/docs/PTHInternals.rst

 interested in the end-user view, please see the :ref:`User's Manual
 <usersmanual-precompiled-headers>`.

-Using Pretokenized Headers with ``clang`` (Low-level Interface)
+Using Pretokenized Headers with ``lfort`` (Low-level Interface)
 ===============================================================

-The Clang compiler frontend, ``clang -cc1``, supports three command line options for generating and using PTH files.
+The LFort compiler frontend, ``lfort -cc1``, supports three command line options for generating and using PTH files.

-To generate PTH files using ``clang -cc1``, use the option ``-emit-pth``:
+To generate PTH files using ``lfort -cc1``, use the option ``-emit-pth``:

 .. code-block:: console

-  $ clang -cc1 test.h -emit-pth -o test.h.pth
+  $ lfort -cc1 test.h -emit-pth -o test.h.pth

-This option is transparently used by ``clang`` when generating PTH files.
+This option is transparently used by ``lfort`` when generating PTH files.
 Similarly, PTH files can be used as prefix headers using the ``-include-pth`` option:

 .. code-block:: console

-  $ clang -cc1 -include-pth test.h.pth test.c -o test.s
+  $ lfort -cc1 -include-pth test.h.pth test.c -o test.s

-Alternatively, Clang's PTH files can be used as a raw "token-cache" (or "content" cache) of the source included by the original header file.
+Alternatively, LFort's PTH files can be used as a raw "token-cache" (or "content" cache) of the source included by the original header file.
-This means that the contents of the PTH file are searched as substitutes for *any* source files that are used by ``clang -cc1`` to process a source file.
+This means that the contents of the PTH file are searched as substitutes for *any* source files that are used by ``lfort -cc1`` to process a source file.
 This is done by specifying the ``-token-cache`` option:

 .. code-block:: console

   $ cat test.h
   #include <stdio.h>
-  $ clang -cc1 -emit-pth test.h -o test.h.pth
+  $ lfort -cc1 -emit-pth test.h -o test.h.pth
   $ cat test.c
   #include "test.h"
-  $ clang -cc1 test.c -o test -token-cache test.h.pth
+  $ lfort -cc1 test.c -o test -token-cache test.h.pth

 In this example the contents of ``stdio.h`` (and the files it includes) will be retrieved from ``test.h.pth``, as the PTH file is being used in